Give gifts people will love rather than ones that end up in the re-gift box. Here’s how to give thoughtful gifts that will be appreciated.

 “So, have you read the latest book from…?
 Oh, it’s on your wish list, is if?”

 If that’s not possible, then consider the person’s likes, interests and hobbies.
-Check out their Facebook, Pinterest and Instagram pages to get ideas of what they might like.
-Give them something they will find useful, that they will enjoy.
+Check out their Facebook, Pinterest and Instagram as well as the pages they follow on social media to get ideas of what they might like.